MartinTschechne/ML4H2020/ECG-time-series/README.md

     *Gradient Boosting* has proven many times in the past to be a very effective algorithm for a large variety of machine learning task by winning multiple Kaggle competitions.
 In this study we compare the performance of fully connected layers and gradient boosting by using the pre-trained base layers as feature extractors and replace the fully connected layers with a gradient boosting model, XGBoost[3].
     Further we also examine the transfer learning performance of XGBoost by using a feature extractor trained on the MIT-BIH dataset and training the XGBoost model on the extracted features from the PTBDB dataset.

+### **Training Protocol**

+First the data was split in a stratified fashion into 3 disjunct subsets, training set, validation set and testing set.
+Where the validation set was used for early-stopping and the testing set for final evaluation of the model.
+Due to the heavy class imbalance in both datasets (NIR of 0.828 for MIT-BIH and 0.722 of PTBDB) minority classes in the training datasets were upsampled without any data augmentation techniques to the same size of the majority class.
+Base models were trained using Adam optimizer with default parameters and clipped gradients.
+Further a batch-size of 128 was selected.
+The training was continued until validation loss did not improved anymore for 3 epochs in order to prevent over-fitting.
+During training of transfer learning models a exponentially decaying learning rate was used starting from the default Adam learning rate.
+All XGBoost models were trained with the same parameters: `max_depth=10`, `n_estimators=256`,`learning rate=0.1` until no further improvement on the validation data was achieved for 3 epochs.

 ### **Results**

 MIT-BIH No Information Rate: **0.828**